-I’ve been making Object 279, which reminds me that I bought this kind of figure a long time ago.
-At first, I wanted to buy the Takom Object 279, but it was not sold anywhere at that time.
-Well, the Takom product looks easy to assemble, and the attached figure is a catchy item, so it looked interesting.
-In the end, I couldn’t buy the Takom I thought was my favorite, rather, it would be enough if I made two of them from other manufacturers.
+I’ve been making Object 279, reminding me that I bought this figure a long time ago.
+At first, I wanted to buy the Takom Object 279, but it was not sold anywhere then.
+The Takom product looks easy to assemble, and the attached figure is a catchy item, so it looks interesting.
+Ultimately, I couldn’t buy the Takom I thought was my favorite; rather, it would be enough if I made two from other manufacturers.

-In those days, I bought Panda Hobby and Amusing Hobby’s Object 279, and I bought 4 post-apocalyptic figures on impulse.
-It seems to be sold under the theme of “Stalker”.
-There’s a same name “Stalker” PC game about the contaminated areas after the Chernobyl nuclear disaster, and there’s a movie by Tarkovsky called “Stoker,” and the figures’ atmosphere is like this.
+In those days, I bought Panda Hobby and Amusing Hobby’s Object 279 and four post-apocalyptic figures on impulse.
+It seems to be sold under the theme of “Stalker.”
+There’s the same name, “Stalker,” a PC game about the contaminated areas after the Chornobyl nuclear disaster, and there’s a movie by Tarkovsky called “Stoker.”
+The figures’ atmosphere is like this.
 I enjoyed the game a lot, but the movie “Stalker” was so boring that I fell asleep in the middle of it.
 If it was the same director, “Solaris” was still more interesting.

 I tried to use Aber etched parts as a strap for a firearm that I should have glued a little earlier.
 As usual, the Aber parts are too fine to use all the parts, so I have added details according to my skill.
 It may be almost done.